Should We Move In Together Before We Get Married?

 We believe that every couple should give their relationship its best chance.
 That’s why the Parrotts wrote Saving Your Marriage Before It Starts.
 Paired with the SYMBIS Assessment, these resources are powerful tools that will help you get to know one another on a deeper level and align your expectations early on.
 You can get your copy, plus the assessment,

 Need some help sorting out Expectations???
-We have a tool for that. [email protected] or [email protected].
+We have a tool for that. dick@dickivey.com or barb@barbivey.com.